fujiokayu/grepIntel/memory-bank/systemPatterns.md

 4. Code is analyzed by LLM for security vulnerabilities
 5. Results are verified across multiple security aspects
 6. Comprehensive report is generated with findings and recommendations

+## File Scanning
+The File Scanner component has been implemented with the following features:
+- Recursive directory traversal for finding target files
+- File extension to language mapping
+- Regular expression pattern matching for vulnerability detection
+- Line number and context tracking for identified vulnerabilities
+- Detailed vulnerability reporting with descriptions
+- Support for both language-specific and framework-specific patterns
+- Error handling for file access and encoding issues

 ## Pattern Management
 The Pattern Manager component has been implemented with the following features: